FirePlank/Auto-Chess/README.md

 which works best for you.

 The A.I was trained on lichess so play there for optimal results, but it should work fine on chess.com with a few tweaks!

+## Credits
+I have not made the actual detection of the chess board.
+That has been taken from Elucidation's Github that can be found here: https://github.com/Elucidation/tensorflow_chessbot

+I did however modify the files to suit my needs better.